Eastynfromeast/wetube-reloaded/study/Introduction_to_Express.md

 how to make server get request

 - Http Method

   - http ? one way of communicating with server
   - GET : "Go get me the page", said the browser.

+- Requests & response
+  - request : user is asking or you are doing something
+  - response